Towards the Identifiability in Noisy Label Learning: A Multinomial Mixture Modelling Approach: Background

 \section{Background}

-\paragraph{Identifiability} The study of identifiability is to investigate whether the exact parameters of a model of interest may be recovered from observed data.
-An identifiable model means that its parameters can be uniquely determined from available data.
+\textbf{Identifiability} \quad studies whether the exact parameters of a model of interest can be uniquely recovered from observed data.
+Generally, a model is identifiable if and only if its parameters can be uniquely determined from available data.
 In contrast, a non-identifiable model implies that there exists multiple sets of parameters, where each set can explain the observed data equally well.
 Identifiability is particularly important in statistical modelling, where statistical methods are used to infer the true set of parameters from data.
-Formally, the identifiability of a distribution \(p(X; \theta)\) over a random variable \(X\), parameterised by \(\theta \in \Theta\) with \(\Theta\) denoting a parametric space, can be defined as follows:
+Formally, the identifiability of a distribution \(\Pr(X; \theta)\) over a random variable \(X\), parameterised by \(\theta \in \Theta\) with \(\Theta\) denoting a parametric space, can be defined as:

-\begin{definition} \(p(X; \theta)\) is identifiable if it satisfies: \(p(X; \theta) = p(X; \theta^{\prime}) \implies \theta = \theta^{\prime}, \forall \theta, \theta^{\prime} \in \Theta\). \end{definition}
+\begin{definition} \(\Pr(X; \theta)\) is identifiable if it satisfies: \(\Pr(X; \theta) = \Pr(X; \theta^{\prime}) \implies \theta = \theta^{\prime}, \forall \theta, \theta^{\prime} \in \Theta\). \end{definition}